openelections/docs/pythonapi.md

 **Args:**

-* year: Only return mappings for elections from the specified year, provided as an integer.
+* `year`: Only return mappings for elections from the specified year, provided as an integer.
 Defaults to returning mappings for all elections.